The benefits of a bricks and mortar store at Christmas

 The strongest connections are generally the ones forged in the real world and that includes the connections between customers and brands.
 You can only make real-world connections if you actually have a presence in the real world, such as a bricks-and-mortar store.
 At this time of year, help your customers to pick up your products to get a feel for them as Christmas presents, and set up discount or loyalty schemes to encourage them to bring their friends.

 Having said that, if you’re an SME or micropreneur, you might want to interpret the phrase “bricks and mortar” with a bit of creativity.
-For example, you could think about pop-up stores, markets and fairs, visiting (or hosting) events, and selling through parties is still going strong.
+For example, you could think about pop-up stores in London, markets and fairs, visiting (or hosting) events, and selling through parties is still going strong.

-Engagement can take on a whole new level of meaning
+Engagement within store can take on a whole new level of meaning

 Engagement may be the key marketing term of the 21st century.
 Online, it’s about page views and clicks and shares.
 Offline, the only limit is your imagination.
 Not only can you get people using their eyes and ears, but you can also get them using their senses of touch, taste and smell too.